smittal10/Alfred_OnDevice/README.md

-# HiTUT
+# HiTUT (On-device)

-Official code for the ACL 2021 Findings paper "Yichi Zhang and Joyce Chai.
+This repo contains code for model reduction techniques on the original HiTUT model to make it run on Jetson Nano 2GB.
+It is an extension of official code for the ACL 2021 Findings paper "Yichi Zhang and Joyce Chai.
 Hierarchical Task Learning from Language Instructions with Unified Transformers and Self-Monitoring" [[arXiv](https://arxiv.org/abs/2106.03427)].

 ## Requirements